 - Assignment Calculator

 Tutoring Appointments – 50-minute sessions

 The Peer Tutoring Program offers individual tutoring and peer-tutored study groups for undergraduate students.
 Please make appointments at least one hour in advance.
 When you make an appointment, you will see the location to meet your tutor.

 Tutoring works, especially if you go early and often.
 Of stu

 dents who attended 5 or more tutoring sessions last year, 95% passed their courses, most with a grade of C or higher.

 If you can’t get an appointment for the class you want, or if you have any other tutoring questions, contact Jesse Loewen in the ASC.

 Organization and time management

-Try these great organizing resources
+Try these organizing resources:

 etc. Then look at the time you have left.
 Plan your study blocks, allowing 2-3 hours of study outside of class for every hour in class.
 This should also be posted on a wall or carried with you, until it becomes habit.
 Lastly, think about a daily to-do list, on which you will capture assignments and prioritize.
 Some people use planners, sticky-notes or a small pad of paper they carry everywhere.
-Some people use the task list or notes on their phones.
+Some people use the calendar, task list or notes on their phones.
 Others keep a running list on a white board in their room.
 It must be a format you will look at and update daily.
 Experiment and find what works for you!